-Serving recommendation for sweet tooth
+Serving recommendation for a sweet tooth

 Many stress eaters have also a sweet tooth and sometimes a sugar addiction is their biggest struggle when it comes to weight management.
-Eating sugar rich foods on an empty stomach – even if it is honey – may spike their insulin levels and lead to an uncontrolled appetite once the insulin level drops again.
+Eating sugar-rich foods on an empty stomach – even if it is honey – may spike their insulin levels and lead to an uncontrolled appetite once the insulin level drops again.
 To prevent this effect it is best to eat these chocolate slices or any other clean eating treat as dessert after a wholesome lunch or dinner.

 Other foods with high Tryptophan levels

 If you are like me you are curious to know which other foods have a perfect nutrient combination, when it comes to Tryptophan.
-The great thing about clean eating habits is that Tryptophan rich foods are automatically included in most clean eating meals.
+The great thing about clean eating habits is that Tryptophan-rich foods are automatically included in most clean eating meals.

-Let’s look at some foods besides of dates which are rich in Tryptophan and have a low protein content:
+Let’s look at some foods besides dates which are rich in Tryptophan and have a low protein content:

 - seeds (sunflower, sesame)